laterahl/csc-user-guide/docs/data/sensitive-data/index.md

 !!!
 Note
     **Do you have any question?
-Would you like to dicuss a specific project?**, don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+Would you like to dicuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
 Our team is here to help.